grafana/k6-docs/docs/sources/v0.49.x/javascript-api/k6-experimental/redis/client/client-randomkey.md

 ---
 title: 'Client.randomKey()'
-excerpt: 'Returns a random key from the keyspace.'
+description: 'Returns a random key from the keyspace.'
 ---

 # Client.randomKey()